Skip to main content

 Every Vellero website build ships with the review-request flow wired in:

-• A direct review link generated for your GBP and stored in the project handover doc
+• A direct review link generated for your Google Business Profile and stored in the project handover doc

 • A QR code version of the review link for receipts or in-person handovers